Qumulo/docs/qumulo-alerts-guide/configuring-notifications/alarms-and-alerts.md

 ```

 ## Step 3: Add a Qumulo Alerts User to a Notification Group
-Use the `./alerts notification_group_add_user` command and specify the Notification Group name and the Qumulo Alerts user name to add to the Notification Group.
+Use the `./alerts notification_group_add_user` command and specify the notification group name and the Qumulo Alerts user name to add to the notification group.
 For example:

 ```bash
 ./alerts notification_group_add_user \